johnmbender/RAM-ATMS/README.md

 This allows ATMS and Beanstream to use separate CSS and JS files not hosted on the ever-caching Drupal site.

+TO-DO:
+- create one main CSS file and one main JavaScript file for both ATMS and Beanstream in root
+- split the specific CSS and JavaScript for ATMS and Beanstream into their respective folders

 ATMS folder contains:
 - atms.js: handles basic site functions, but needs to handle more accurate google tag manager tracking for eCommerce tracking
 - atms.css: handles styling for ATMS-specific elements